OUR PROJECTS

 Status: Ongoing

-Yellow perch are a key fish for both commercial and recreational fisheries, but populations in Lake Erie’s central basin have been declining.
+Yellow perch are a key fish for both commercial and recreational fisheries, but populations in Lake Erie’s central basin are on the decline.
 Dr. Kevin McCann, along with Dr. Robert Hanner and Mariana Blanco (University of Guelph) as well as Dr. Connor Warne (Ontario Commercial Fisheries Association), are using eDNA to study their diets before and after low-oxygen events (hypoxia) to understand how these conditions affect where perch feed and how their populations respond.
 This work will help fill critical gaps in knowledge and guide management of this important fishery.

 How Resilient Are Great Lakes Fish Communities?